xavier-orcutt/chinle-primarycare-scheduler/README.md

 ### Provider Summary Dataframe

-A summary of each provider's clinic workload is also generated:
+A summary of each provider's clinic and call workload is also generated:

 |  provider  | week_31 | week_32 | week_33 | week_34 | total_sessions |
 |------------|---------|---------|---------|---------|----------------|